Wildland Fire Cost Recovery and Investigation Program

 By law, Washington’s Department of Natural Resources (DNR) must recover costs associated with the suppression of wildfires that occur on the 13 million acres of state-owned or private forestland that are in the department’s protection—if those fires were considered to be criminally or negligently caused.

-DNR’s Wildfire Division is responsible for fire suppression, fire protection, fire management, cost recovery and wildfire investigation oversight.
+DNR’s Wildland Fire Management Division is responsible for fire suppression, fire protection, fire management, cost recovery and wildfire investigation oversight.

 Solving the puzzle